fogbender/b2b-saaskit/README.md

 If you've used CRA (Create React App) or Vite before, everything we've done here so far should seem very familiar (except for how elegantly the backend integrates with the frontend).

+But if you are looking for something that is closer to Next.js or Remix, you might be wondering if we can do something similar to `getServerSideProps` or `getStaticProps` to get your page pre-rendered for example to improve SEO or generate `og:image` tags.

+XXX

-The main characteristic of the classic SPA (Single-page application) approach is that you see "Loading..." indicators where fresh data is fetched from the server.
+The main characteristic of the classic SPA (Single-page application) is that you see "Loading..." indicators where fresh data is fetched from the server.
 (XXX this seems out of place, remove?)

 If you've used Next or Remix before, you might be wondering if we can do something similar to `getServerSideProps` or `getStaticProps` to improve the loading experience (XXX what's wrong with it?).
 The answer is "yes"! - in more ways that one can imagine - though all the ways but one fall outside the scope of this guide.
 As such, let's focus on the basics of tRPC prefetch.